alisharify7/XMeta/README.md

 ## 📄 License

-This project is licensed under the GNU License.
+This project is licensed under the GPL-3.0 license License.